-The BasicsKnown as “la belle province” (the beautiful province) to its locals, Quebec is Canada’s largest province and home to approximately 7,600,000 people.
+Known as “la belle province” (the beautiful province) to its locals, Quebec is Canada’s largest province and home to more than 8.2 million people.
 Quebec is a vibrant multicultural province, often earning it recognition as the “Europe of North America”.
 Quebec is also famous for its vast forests, rolling hills and countless waterways.
-In fact, Quebec has over 1,000,000 lakes and waterways, giving it more fresh water than any other province.
+In fact, Quebec has approximately 1 million lakes and waterways, giving it more fresh water than any other province.

-Quebec Economy and EmploymentQuébec's economy is highly industrialized and diversified.
-The province itself is home to the 38th largest economy in the world.
+Québec's economy is highly industrialized and diversified.
 Quebec’s advanced manufacturing sector produces a wide variety of products for export, such as air traffic control equipment, software, subway trains, helicopters, compact disks, air purifiers and toys.
 Montreal, the province's commercial capital, has developed competitive industries in space and aeronautics, pharmaceuticals, telecommunications, energy, transportation and finance.
-Montreal has also recently become known for its software startups, most notably with regards to the entertainment industry and follows Vancouver as a major movie-production center.
+Montreal has also recently become known for its software startups, most notably with regards to the entertainment industry, and the city follows Vancouver as a major movie production center.

 In addition, the Province of Quebec is very rich in natural resources.
 Quebec produces more than a third of Canada's pulp and paper products and a large percentage of its soft lumber.
 Thanks to Quebec’s abundant hydroelectric generating capacity, the state-owned energy sector produces and sells large quantities of hydro-electricity to neighbouring provinces and the United States, a field the province has acquired much expertise in.
 Agriculture revenue is also considerable in the province.
-International exports now account for 20 percent of the province's gross domestic product.
+International exports now account for over 30 percent of the province's gross domestic product.

-Quebec Standard of living
+Quebec Standard of Living